vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Cāturmāsya and Āgrayana.
 Tulasitrirātra-begin on K. śu.
 9; vrata for three days, thereafter

-worship of Viṣnu and Laksmi in a garden of Tulasi plants; Pad.
+worship of Viṣṇu and Laksmi in a garden of Tulasi plants; Pad.
 VI.
 26. Tulasimāhātmya- vide Pad., Pātālākhanda,

 94. 4-11.
 Tulasi-lakṣa-pājā-offering in worship one hundred thousand